strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![GIF: Create Restaurant collection type in Content-Types Builder](../assets/quick-start-guide/qsg-handson-restaurant.gif)

+Once Strapi has restarted, "Restaurants" is listed under Collection Types in the main navigation.
+Wow, you have just created your very first content type!
+It was so cool — let's create another one right now, just for pleasure.

 #### Create a "Category" collection type

+It would help getting a bit more organized if our restaurants directory had some categories.
+Let's create a "Category" collection type:

 1. Go to [Plugins > Content-Types Builder](http://localhost:1337/admin/plugins/content-type-builder) in the main navigation.
 2. Click on **Create new collection type**.